amphoradata/python-sdk/src/sdk/docs/AmphoraeApi.md

 # **amphorae_access_controls_get_for_all_rule**
 > AllAccessRule amphorae_access_controls_get_for_all_rule(id)

-Get's the 'for all' rule, if it exists, else an empty 200.
+Gets the 'for all' rule, if it exists, else an empty 200.

 ### Example